 Little Mix’s Leigh-Anne Pinnock is to front a new BBC documentary on the topics of racism and colourism.

-The singer is to make a special one-off documentary for BBC Three which will explore her own personal experiences of racism and colourism as a black woman in the UK, as well as looking at the wider race issues the country is facing.
+The singer is to make a special one-off documentary for BBC Three which will explore her experience as the only black member of Little Mix, and as a black woman in the music industry.

-Provisionally titled Leigh-Anne: Colourism & Race the programme is being produced by Kandise Abiola and will be the debut film of director and Leigh-Anne’s childhood friend, Tash Gaunt.
+Leigh-Anne: Race, Pop & Power (originally titled Leigh-Anne: Colourism & Race) is being produced by Kandise Abiola and will be the debut film of director and Leigh-Anne’s childhood friend, Tash Gaunt.

 Fiona Campbell, Controller, BBC Three, added: “We are constantly having conversations about race and discrimination and how we can cover it on BBC Three in a way that can contribute to making positive and permanent change.